dojo/docs/quickstart/writingWidgets.rst

   // value: Date
   //     The date picked on the date picker, as a Date Object.
   //     When setting the date on initialization (ex: new DateTextBox({value: "2008-1-1"})
-  //     or changing it (ex: attr('value', "2008-1-1")), you  can specify either a Date object or
+  //     or changing it (ex: set('value', "2008-1-1")), you can specify either a Date object or
   //     a string in ISO format
   value: new Date()